hharryyf/gdl2qbf-general/README.md

 The framework is as follows:
 ```

-G -> Ext(G) -> QASP(G) -> QBF
+G -> Ext(G, N) -> QASP(G, N) -> QBF

 ```

-In this framework, G -> Ext(G) was done by Michael Thielscher in the single-player game paper (check the referenced tool in ```SinglePlayer/```, and run the eclipse prolog file EXTTranslator.ecl), QASP(G) -> QBF was done by Fandinno et al. in their qasp2qbf tool https://github.com/potassco/qasp2qbf
+In this framework, G -> Ext(G, N) was done by Michael Thielscher in the single-player game paper (check the referenced tool in ```SinglePlayer/```, and run the eclipse prolog file EXTTranslator.ecl), QASP(G, N) -> QBF was done by Fandinno et al. in their qasp2qbf tool https://github.com/potassco/qasp2qbf

-More specifically, EXTTranslator.ecl can convert a GDL decription in KIF format without **nested** "or" operator to Ext(G).
-For simplicity, the author didn't handle the nested "or" operator automatically, although it can be done automatically.
+More specifically, EXTTranslator.ecl can convert a GDL decription in KIF format without **nested** "or" operator and a depth N to Ext(G, N).
+For simplicity, the author didn't handle the nested "or" operator automatically.
 Check the difference between ```GameDescriptions/tic-tac-toe.gdl``` and ```Translations/tic-tac-toe.asp``` to see how the tool works.
-Even if EXTranslator.ecl can handle 1-level "or" operator, for performance reasons, it is recommended that all the "or" operators in the KIF input are removed manually.
+Note that, even if EXTranslator.ecl can handle descriptions with 1-level "or" operator, for performance reasons, it is recommended that all the "or" operators in the KIF input are removed manually.

 Our contributions are:

 * We designed the correct algorithm of converting an arbitrary GDL game to a QBF instance.

-* We designed and implemented an efficient encoding and quantification method that converts Ext(G) to QASP(G).
+* We designed and implemented an efficient encoding and quantification method that converts Ext(G, N) to QASP(G, N).

 ## Dependencies